-Drivers be warned: this Easter weekend is set to be the busiest on the roads in eight years, with more than 20 million trips expected.
+The Easter bank holiday is fast approaching.
 Here’s our top tips on when to travel and which routes to avoid so you can have a cracking Easter! 🐣 (Sorry…)

-Traditionally, the Easter weekend has always been a busy period for travel, but 2022’s holiday is set to be particularly crowded on roads across the UK.
+Traditionally, the Easter weekend has always been a busy period for travel, but 2022’s holiday was particularly hectic - and drivers should expect more of the same this year.

-It’s been hard and now we want to celebrate our freedom - that’s why traffic analysis indicates the four-day weekend will see people taking in excess of 21 million leisure journeys, the busiest Easter since 2014.
+Last year, after a series of Easter holidays ruined by Covid, traffic analysis warned the four-day weekend would see people taking in excess of 21 million leisure journeys, the busiest Easter since 2014.

-Worst and best days to travel, according to the number of trips expected:
+Worst and best days to travel, according to the number of trips expected ahead of last year's bank holiday weekend:

 Worst time of day to travel: